 The General Commercial designation is intended for a broad range of commercial development along or close to major arterial streets in Bridgewater, outside the town core.
-Specifically, these areas include North Street, the western portion of Aberdeen Road, the Bridgewater Plaza area, the Port of Bridgewater, and portions of Victoria Road and Dufferin Street near Bridgewater's boundary.
-Additionally, the area around the northern exit at Exit 12A leading into the Bridgewater Business Park Expansion would be included, pending Provincial review of the amendments recently approved by Council.
+Specifically, these areas include North Street, the western portion of Aberdeen Road, the Bridgewater Plaza area, the Port of Bridgewater, portions of Victoria Road and Dufferin Street near Bridgewater's boundary, and the area around the northern exit at Exit 12A leading into the Bridgewater Business Park Expansion.
 The location of the properties currently designated as General Commercial are shown on the map below.
 The subject property is identified on the map as well.
+As shown, the subject property is not located near existing General Commercial properties.